DOI-USGS/ds-pipelines-targets-1-course/responses/30-makefile-anatomy.md

 #### Setting up a `targets` data science pipeline

 In addition to phases (which we covered in {{ store.structure_activity_url }}), it is important to decompose high-level concepts (or existing scripts) into thoughtful functions and "targets" that form the building blocks of data processing pipelines.
-A target is a noun we use to describe a tangible output of function, which is often a file or an R object.
+A target is a noun we use to describe a tangible output of a function, which is often a file or an R object.
 Targets can be used as an end-product (like a summary map) or as input _into_ another function to create _another_ target.

 To set up a `targets` pipeline, you will need to create the base makefile named `_targets.R` that will declare and orchestrate the rest of the pipeline connections.